wise-old-man/wise-old-man/docs/docs/guides/how-to-join-a-competition.md

 - For group competitions, joining the group may be required before being added to the competition.

 ### Troubleshooting
-- Can’t find who to contact: For non-group competitions, the host is not listed on-site; look for contact info where the competition was announced.
+- Can’t find who to contact: For non-group competitions, the host is not listed on the website; look for contact info where the competition was announced.
 - Not appearing on the page: You haven’t been added yet; confirm with the host/leader.
 - Profile not found: Create your profile first by starting tracking.